Firestone (company): Ford Explorer tread separation and rollover problem

 The report went on to indicate that Ford also had been complicit, stating that The Ford Motor Company had instructed Firestone to add a nylon ply to the tires it manufactured in Venezuela for additional strength and that Ford had made suspension changes to the Explorer model available in Venezuela.
 Ford did not specify adding the nylon ply for U.S.made Firestone tires nor did it change the Explorer suspension on U.S. models at this time.

 An abnormally high failure rate in Firestone's Wilderness AT, Firestone ATX, and ATX II tires resulted in multiple lawsuits, as well as an eventual mandatory recall.
 In 2001 Bridgestone/Firestone severed its ties to Ford citing a lack of trust.
 The lack of trust stemmed from concerns that Ford had not heeded warnings by Bridgestone/Firestone relating to the design of the Ford Explorer.
 In 2006, Firestone announced renewed efforts to recall tires of the same model recalled in 2000 after the tires were linked to recent deaths and injuries.
 According to Firestone's last filing with the National Highway Transportation Administration, only 90,259 of more than 2.5 million recalled tires were confirmed as removed from service by 2009.
 In November 2013, two recalled Wilderness AT tires were found in Atlanta, Georgia.
 One of the tires was offered for sale as new at a used tire retail shop.

 Some outside observers have speculated about the blame worthiness of both parties.
 Firestone tires being prone to tread separation and failure, and the SUVs being especially prone to rolling over if a tire fails at speed compared to other vehicles.
 A subsequent NHTSA investigation of real world accident data showed that the Ford Explorer SUVs in question were no more likely to roll over after a tread separation than any other SUV.

 Labour economists Alan Krueger and Alexandre Mas concluded that one of the main reasons for the high defect rate of Firestone tires was linked to a dispute between the unions and Firestone at the Decatur plant 1994–1996.
 They find that the tires manufactured at the plant in question around this time featured substantially increased defect rates, rising with the onset of the dispute and subsiding when the dispute was finally settled at the end of 1996.
 Other similar plants of Firestone did not report similar increases in the defect rate in this period.

+Leadership

+Presidents and chairmen of Firestone have been: